 BRING YOUR OWN SHEET

 Once you find out if you will have a crib or a pack n play, bring a fitted sheet from home for that particular type of baby bed.
 You’ll score extra comfort points with your little one if it is the sheet they slept on the night before in their crib.
 The sheets will smell and feel familiar, which will make your baby feel more at home.
+My daughter has always loved her soft, minky sheets (pictured below), so bringing them with her instantly makes her feel more at home.

 KEEP A ROUTINE